MaiEden/DB5785_2552_3859/README.md

 ![ERD Diagram](./שלב%20א/images/erd/erd.png)

+> **Note:** We initially planned to use the combination of `seatNumber` and `tripId` as the primary key for the **Seat** schema.
+However, for the sake of efficiency and simplicity, we decided to create a separate `seatId` as the primary key.
+Still, we ensure that the combination of `seatNumber` and `tripId` remains unique.

 ### **DSD Schema**
 After validating the ERD, we generated the Data Structure Diagram (DSD) to confirm that relationships and constraints were correctly defined.